CapstoneDesign-Spring2026-UlsanCollege/Air-Quality-Monitoring-System/Docs/TEAM_AGREEMENT.md

-# TEAM AGREEMENT - Air Quality Monitoring System
+# TEAM AGREEMENT - Capstone Design

 This document is our **team constitution**.

-It defines how our team will work together, communicate, resolve conflicts, and ensure that every member contributes to the success of the project.
+It defines how our team will collaborate, make decisions, resolve conflicts, and ensure every member contributes throughout the Capstone Design project.

-Clear agreements help teams avoid misunderstandings and maintain productive collaboration throughout the semester.

-This agreement may be updated during the semester if all team members agree and the change is recorded in the repository.
+This agreement may be **updated during the semester** if all team members agree and the change is recorded in the GitHub repository.

 ---